jakebaldwin/Cryptocurrency-Tutorial/README.md

 Now, lets scrape our data using the unique names from our SQL Database, and query Google Trends with these names.
-By grabbing the unique names and merging the dataframes we can create one dataframe almost ready to merge with our SQL dataframe.
+By grabbing the unique names and merging the dataframes we can create one dataframe which is almost ready to merge with our SQL dataframe.
 We will modify the data that pytrends gives us by creating a startDate and endDate column along with start and end date key columns.
 The two key columns will make it easier to locate dates within the week of search results.

 ```python